fyvfyv/prettify-numbers/README.md

 # prettify-numbers
-Add thousands separator to numbers
+Add thousands and decimal separator to numbers

 ## Installation